Is my gift tax-deductible?

 When will construction on the Outreach Center begin?

 As soon as we have secured the pledges to cover the cost of the renovation.
 No sooner.
-Our hope is that we can begin in the Fall of 2019 so as to dedicate the new space on our 200th anniversary.
+Our hope is that we can begin as soon as possible as the need for integrated services has only increased.

 Where will RAIHN be located?